 - All organizations are being advised to eliminate tail amputation in dogs and all relevant recommendations from their breed/racial standards.

 - Tail cutting in dogs should be considered an illegal act except in cases where it is therapeutically necessary after a diagnosis made by a professional, and it must carried out by qualified veterinarians, with the use of analgesia and under anesthesia to minimize pain and stress.

-Even before the WSAVA's statement, back in 2001, the Federation of Veterinarians of Europe (FVE), which constitutes the 28th advisory organization in the European Union, issued their statement (PDF) and set their position against all surgeries in pets for non-curative purposes, including tail cutting, ear cutting, nail removal and resection and third phalanx.
+Even before the WSAVA's statement, back in 2001, the Federation of Veterinarians of Europe (FVE), which constitutes the 28th advisory organization in the European Union, issued its statement (PDF) and set its position against all surgeries on pets for non-curative purposes, including tail cutting, ear cutting, nail removal, and resection and third phalanx.

 At the time of this writing, out of the 25 countries in the European Convention for the Protection of Pet Animals, only six of them have signed as being against tail docking in dogs.

 Overall, more dog lovers and professionals from different fields every year are looking down upon this procedure, and dog tail docking continues to be phased out.
 However, more efforts are needed to ban tail cutting in dogs altogether, especially in the U.S. and Canada.

 Dog Tail Docking: Final Words

 Dog tail docking is a cosmetic surgical procedure and is not recommended by most veterinarians.